 One thing I can tell you is this.
 Rent the redneck party bus and put together a custom brewery tour to the breweries that you want to go to.
 You can always buy tickets to a brew tour as well, but for a truly unique experience rent Jimmy’s Redneck Party bus.

 Pyramid Hill Sculpture Park

-Tucked away far to the west of Cincinnati is this amazing Sculpture Park.
+Pyramid Hill Sculpture Park can be found in Hamilton, Ohio.
+Roughly 45 minutes from Cincinnati.
 With over 300 acres and over 60 sculptures, this park is an art lover’s dream.